dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

 > The uniform limit of continuous functions is continuous.
 (Note: in other cases, you may need to show the limit is bounded, or has bounded derivative, or whatever other conditions define $X$.)
 > $\qed$

-**Lemma:**
+Lemma
-Metric spaces are compact iff they are sequentially compact, (i.e. every sequence has a convergent subsequence).
+:	Metric spaces are compact iff they are sequentially compact, (i.e. every sequence has a convergent subsequence).

 **Corollary:**
 The unit ball in $C([0, 1])$ with the sup norm is not compact.

 > *Proof:* Take $f_k(x) = x^n$, which converges to a dirac delta at 1.
 The limit is not continuous, so no subsequence can converge.

-**Lemma:**
+Lemma
-A uniform limit of continuous functions is continuous.
+:	A uniform limit of continuous functions is continuous.

 **Lemma (Testing Uniform Convergence):**
 $f_n \to f$ uniformly iff there exists an $M_n$ such that $\norm{f_n - f}_\infty \leq M_n \to 0$.